Conventional logic doesn’t work anymore! . .

 We find this AI in the ability to not only define exposure but to apply exposure selectively to brighter and darker areas of the scene.
 We find it in real-time colour grading.
 We find it in electronic image stabilisation within a camera body, as well as within the interchangeable lenses themselves.

 With our live-streaming application we are using 2-3 camcorders via a video switcher and 6 microphones through a mixing desk into the same switcher which sends everything to a MacBookPro and OBS (studio/streaming software).
 We added extra lights in the church sanctuary to get decent images from consumer cameras, which send out 1080p and record separately at 50 fps.
 We record also the raw audio tracks so we have everything to re-mix whatever parts we choose later on.
 Our goal, for the interim period while Covid restrictions remain, and for the post-Covid times when streaming is likely to remain as a secondary offering, is to re-vamp the entire system with more discreet equipment and a much simpler work-flow than we have right now.
-It should require one operator or none and not require extensive technical knowledge.
+It should require one operator (or none) and not demand extensive technical knowledge.

 And here is where our first serious re-think comes in – do we follow the traditional route or are we at the point of a major deviation from it?
 The pandemic has changed the minds of many, and has accelerated the technology for any kind of devices used for capture and processing that enables remote working or gatherings.
 Major wars of the past have always accelerated technology and the “Covid war” is no exception.
 So are we fully aware of new advances, availability of components, and thus more opportunity better implementation of solutions?